ai-mindset/ai-mindset.github.io/_posts/2025-09-25-transitioning-from-python-to-rust-for-ai.md

 **5. Practical tooling setup**

-- Install `rust-analyzer` for Neovim
+- Install `rust-analyzer` for your Editor / IDE of choice
 - Use `clippy` to learn idiomatic Rust: `cargo clippy`
 - Adopt `cargo fmt` for consistent formatting